coala-info/coala/docs/use-cases/tp53-gene-analysis.md

 2. Genomic coordinates are parsed from the metadata
 3. These coordinates are used to subset the VCF file
 4. The subsetted VCF is saved as a compressed file
+5. Individual variants can be queried for detailed annotations including clinical significance, population frequencies, and pathogenicity predictions

 ### Output Files